Blainville (provincial electoral district)

-Blainville is a provincial electoral district in the Laurentides region of Quebec, Canada that elects members to the National Assembly of Quebec.
-It contains the city of Blainville and two other smaller municipalities.
+Blainville (/fr/) is a provincial electoral district in the Laurentides region of Quebec, Canada, which elects a member to the National Assembly of Quebec.
+It contains the city of Blainville and two other smaller municipalities: Bois-des-Filion and Lorraine.

 It was created for the 1994 election from Groulx and Terrebonne electoral districts.

 In the change from the 2001 to the 2011 electoral map, it lost a part of the city of Blainville to Groulx electoral district; previously, the entire city was within Blainville electoral district.

 In the change from the 2011 to 2017 electoral map, the riding lost Sainte-Anne-des-Plaines to the new riding of Les Plaines and gained the Saint-Rédempteur neighbourhood of Blainville from Groulx.